Sedgwick County Commissioners reflect on one year of COVID-19 restrictions

 WICHITA, Kan.
-(KSNW) – “We didn’t really know what this virus was or how deadly it can be,” said Commissioner Lacey Cruse, as she reflects back on March 2020 when the coronavirus pandemic began.
+(KSNW) – “We didn’t really know what this virus was or how deadly it can be,” said Sedgwick County Commissioner Lacey Cruse as she reflects back on March 2020 when the coronavirus pandemic began.

 A year ago today, March 13, Sedgwick County put its first restriction in place by creating a ban on gatherings of 250 people or more.
 Within a week of their first ban, Sedgwick County reported its first presumptive-positive COVID-19 case on March 19, 2020.

 “This thing was supposed to be just, if you recall, a couple of weeks, maybe a couple of months.
-By Summer we’ll be fine,” said Pete Meitzner, Sedgwick County Commission Chairman.
+By summer, we’ll be fine,” said Sedgwick County Commissioner Chairman Pete Meitzner.

 Instead, it turned into months of meeting after meeting.
 The commission serving as the board of health faced tough decisions.